8891689/keydetective/README.md

-# 🚀 keydetective: The World's Fastest CPU Satoshi Puzzle Solver
+# 🚀 keydetective: The world's fastest CPU version of the BTC puzzle detector

-keydetective is the fastest CPU Satoshi puzzle solver in the world, leveraging the power of modern CPU instructions such as **AVX2** to achieve unparalleled performance.
-Designed to run on **Linux** and **Windows**, keydetective is optimized for speed and accuracy, making it the ideal tool for solving cryptographic puzzles.
+KeyDetective is the world's fastest CPU-based Bitcoin key cracker.
+It leverages the power of modern CPU instruction sets like AVX2 to achieve unparalleled performance.
+Designed specifically for jigsaw puzzles and vanity addresses, KeyDetective is optimized for speed and accuracy, making it an ideal tool for cracking complex passwords.
+ps: This is a fork, please support the original author:https://github.com/Dookoo2/Cyclone

-Secp256k1 math are based on the excellent work from JeanLucPons/VanitySearch (https://github.com/JeanLucPons/VanitySearch), with a few modifications.
+1. Secp256k1 math are based on the excellent work from JeanLucPons/VanitySearch (https://github.com/JeanLucPons/VanitySearch), with a few modifications.
 I extend our gratitude to Jean-Luc Pons for his foundational contributions to the cryptographic community.

-ps: This is a fork, please support the original author:https://github.com/Dookoo2/Cyclone
-1. Modifications have been made on the original basis to optimize the cooperation between threads, solve the problem of Windows system constantly refreshing the screen, and fix some minor problems 。
+2. Modifications have been made on the original basis to optimize the cooperation between threads, solve the problem of Windows system constantly refreshing the screen, And fixed many minor issues.

-2. Adding the -R random option makes the search more random. -R 1 specifies that after searching one million private keys, a new random private key will be selected as the starting point for the search.
+3. Adding the -R random option makes the search more random. -R 1 specifies that after searching one million private keys, a new random private key will be selected as the starting point for the search.
 This completely solves the problem of auto-increment not being able to shift.
 The hit rate still depends entirely on luck.
 Small-scale testing has found that smaller random values result in slower search speeds.
 Therefore, using a larger value, such as -R 10000, is recommended to maintain the original speed while also ensuring a better level of randomness.
 ---

 ## ⚡ Key Features